|4 tablets contain|

 Hemicellulose is an indigestible carbohydrate just like cellulose.
 Together with pectin, it forms a matrix that encloses the cellulose fibers in the cell wall of plants.

-Pectin is an indigestible dietary fiber that is found in most cell walls, only not in wood-like plants.
-The pectin content in unripe fruit is predominantly insoluble, whereas it becomes increasingly water-soluble in ripe fruit because of enzymes.
-Pectin is used to make e.g. jelly.
+Pectin is an indigestible dietary fiber that is found in most cell walls, except cells in wood-like plants.
+The pectin content in unripe fruit is mainly insoluble, whereas it becomes increasingly water-soluble in ripe fruit with help from enzymes.
+Pectin is used to make jelly among other things.

-Lignin is not considered a carbohydrate but belongs to a separate group of substances.
+Lignin is not considered a carbohydrate and belongs to a separate group of substances.
 The lignin content in the cell walls of plants varies.
-Lignin is the stuff that makes wood strong.
+Lignin is what gives wood its strength.
 Lignin is literally indigestible.

 Food, fibre, and intestinal flora

-European diets have changed substantially from what they used to be a century ago.
+European diets have changed substantially from what they were over a century ago.
 About 100 years back in time, our diets consisted of grains with a high fiber content, just like fruits and vegetables constituted a substantial part of the diet.
-The fiber content in our diet has decreased with the increasing industrial refining of food, causing a massive lack of fiber in the daily diet.
+The fiber content in our diet has decreased with the increasing industrial refinement of food.
+Consequently, modern diets are substantially lower in fiber.

-A normal gut contains about one kg and in some persons up to 2 kg intestinal bacteria distributed on typically 160 different bacteria species.
-These intestinal bacteria break down hard-digestible proteins and carbohydrates from our diet and they are therefore dependent on a certain amount of fibrous substances in our diet.
+A normal gut contains around one kilogram of intestinal bacteria (in some people as much to two kilos).
+Our gut flora typically features approximately 160 different bacteria species.
+These intestinal bacteria break down proteins and carbohydrates from our diet that are difficult to digest.
+The bacteria therefore depend on a certain amount of dietary fibers.
 The food we eat is important for the number and distribution of different bacterial species.

-In addition to processing fiber compounds from our food, these gut bacteria excrete different neurotransmitters that affect our metabolism, appetite regulation and immune defense by lymphoid cells in the intestinal mucosa.
+In addition to processing fiber compounds from our food, the gut bacteria excrete different neurotransmitters that affect our metabolism, appetite regulation, and immune defense.
+Glutamate, GABA, serotonin, and dopamine are among the neurotransmitters produced by the gut.

-The European Food Safety Authority (EFSA) has evaluated the evidence behind sugar beet fibre and has acknowledged the following claims:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind sugar beet fiber and has acknowledged the following claims:

 - Increases fecal bulk